siberianfox/tinygwiki/TinyG-Boot-Loader.md

  * BODLVL = 1v6
  * Leave the fuse bytes alone for now

-1. Use xboot-boot.hex for programming.
+**Step 4**.
+Use xboot-boot.hex for programming.
 Do not use xboot.hex as it's org'ed in the wrong place (0 instead of 0x30000)

 ## Developer Notes